-- changes in vessel crews - exchange of information between vessel agents and/or owners - reviewing over 3263 ballast water reports from 2174 vessels operating in the Gulf of St. Lawrence and St. Lawrence River and Seaway - addressing routing deviations of coastal vessels in order to meet Great Lakes ballast water management regulations - ensuring bulk carriers are flushing their hold wash tanks as listed in their ballast water management plan. - ensuring tank vessels record technical water tanks and quantities.
+- changes in vessel crews - exchange of information between vessel agents and/or owners - reviewing over 3214 ballast water reports from 2127 vessels operating in the Gulf of St. Lawrence and St. Lawrence River and Seaway - addressing routing deviations of coastal vessels in order to meet Great Lakes ballast water management regulations - ensuring bulk carriers are flushing their hold wash tanks as listed in their ballast water management plan.